maldonado91/School-District-Analysis/README.md

    * Because of only a slight drop in average scores and percenatges, Thiomas High School has a very similar rank amonst the other schools under type Charter just like before.
 See below averages and percentages by school type:
     ![School types](https://github.com/maldonado91/School-District-Analysis/blob/main/Resources/school_type_summary.PNG)

+* How does replacing the ninth-grade scores affect the following:
+   * Math and reading scores by grade
+      * Because the data remained the same for all grades except for the 9th graders at Thomas High School, the math and reading scores are the same.
+   * Scores by school spending
+      *
+   * Scores by school size
+   * Scores by school type

       # Read the csv and convert it into a list of dictionaries
       with open(file_to_load) as election_data:
           reader = csv.reader(election_data)